Azure/AgentBaker/e2e/README.md

 ```

-### Onboarding New VHDs for E2E Testing
+### Registering New VHDs for E2E Testing
-When adding a new scenario which uses a VHD that doesn't currently have an associated entry in the base catalog, please make sure to follow these steps:
+When adding a new scenario which uses a VHD that doesn't currently have an associated entry in the base catalog, please make sure to follow these steps to register it with the suite:

 1. Build and delete-lock the underlying image version to be referenced in the base catalog
-2. Update base_vhd_catalog.json with a new entry, referencing the new VHD built in the previous step
+2. Update [base_vhd_catalog](scenario/base_vhd_catalog.json).json with a new entry, referencing the resource ID of the new VHD built in the previous step
 3. Within [scenario/vhd.go](scenario/vhd.go), update the corresponding subcatalog struct (e.g. `Ubuntu2204`, `AzureLinuxV2`) with the new entry, and correctly add its corresponding JSON tag used to unmarshal from base_vhd_catalog.json
-4. Add a corresponding case block to the switch statement within `addEntryFromPublishingInfo` (also within scenario/vhd.go) to make sure the VHD's name is associated with the new subcatalog entry added in the previous step when overwriting catalog entries from custom publishing info
+4. Also within scenario/vhd.go, add a corresponding case block to the switch statement within `addEntryFromPublishingInfo()` to make sure the VHD's name (parsed from the publishing info file) is associated with the new subcatalog entry added in the previous step - this is to ensure that catalog entries are properly overwritten when using VHDs from arbitrary testing builds
 5. Add a new `VHDSelector` within scenario/vhd.go in the form of a method on the `*VHDCatalog` type, which returns the new entry of the given subcatalog added in step 3
-6. Reference the new `VHDSelector` added in the previous step when defining the new scenario.
+6. Reference the new `VHDSelector` added in the previous step when defining the new E2E scenario(s).

 Example PR: TODO(cameissner)